 Pay or Quit Notice

 Should all the above fail, you may be pressed into sending a ‘pay or quit’ notice to a tenant that has not responded to any of your other attempts to collect.
 The notice indicates the amount due as well as the timeframe in which payment must be made lest you begin the formal eviction process.
-Given that pay or quit notice is the first part of the legal eviction process, there may be rules in your state about the manner in which the notice has to be served to the tenant, so first consult with an attorney as to how to proceed.
+Given that pay or quit notice is the first part of the legal eviction process, there may be rules in your state about the manner in which the notice has to be served to the tenant, so first consult with a lawyer as to how to proceed.

 As the ‘pay or quit’ name suggests, the tenant has the prescribed number of days to pay the rent or leave the premises, and failure to do either will likely prompt eviction proceedings.
 It should be noted that should you choose to accept partial payment (which must be documented), you cannot then continue on with the eviction process without serving a new notice at a later date.
 Again, seek the advice of a lawyer if you find yourself in this situation.

 Get an Attorney in Your State to Help You Collect Rent